Mo Faal: West Bromwich Albion

 On 11 August 2023, Faal joined League Two club Doncaster Rovers on a season-long loan deal.
 On 3 October, he was listed in the top five performers of the League Two weekend after having scored one goal, won five aerial duels and provided one key pass in a 2–0 win over Crawley Town.
-He was name don the League Two Team of the Week 11 days later as he scored and put in a excellent all-round performance in a 4–1 victory over Sutton United.
+He was named in the League Two Team of the Week 11 days later as he scored and put in an excellent all-round performance in a 4–1 victory over Sutton United.
 On 13 January 2024, he returned to his parent club with Rovers manager Grant McCann expressing his disappointment in the way that the striker had used his representatives to end the loan at the break period.
 McCann had previously praised Faal for his progress at the Eco-Power Stadium, and later said there were no hard feelings over his exit.
 On 15 January 2024, Faal returned to League Two with Walsall on loan until the end of the 2023–24 season.
 Walsall were eight points and seven places above Rovers.
 He had a slow start to his time at the Bescot Stadium, being restricted to cameo appearances.
 Manager Mat Sadler compared him to Elijah Adebayo.
+At the end of the season Walsall finished in 11th place, with Rovers leap frogging them and finishing in 5th place.
+Faal scored 13 combined league goals from his spell at Rovers and Walsall.

 He was given a chance in the West Brom first team after impressing manager Carlos Corberán during his loan spells away.
 On 13 August 2024, he scored his first goal in a 2–1 defeat at Fleetwood Town in the EFL Cup first round.
 He was strongly linked with a move to Barnsley.